Layers of pink petals stack together like a miniature cake,

 The smell of Isa Chandra’s chili simmering on the stove.

 The gift of friendship that unfolds in my life like a rose.

 Pandemic years tick by

 As hours on the trail with friends lengthen.

 Matthew and I dive deep into Terraforming Mars, Seasons, Wingspan,

 Until my friends and I lay open our souls like roses.

 We smell the sweet scent.
 We see the wind-blown realities.

-A cold wind blows over me on a morning walk.
+On November 29, a cold wind blows over me on a morning walk.